bbauska/HTML5-webdev/html-basics.md

 **1. Using Modernizr with CSS:**

-By default, Modernizr sets classes for all of your tests on the root element (`<html>` for websites).
+By default, Modernizr sets classes for all of your tests on the root element (&lt;html&gt; for websites).
 This means adding the class for each feature when it is supported, and adding it with a no- prefix when it is not (e.g. `.feature` or `.no-feature`).

 ```css
 .no-cssgradients .header {